Bicovariograms and Euler characteristic of random fields excursions: Introduction

+This approach seems {to be }new in the literature.
+It highlights the fact that under suitable conditions, the mean \EC~of random level sets is {linear in} the field's third order marginal.
+In \cite[Corollary 6.7]{Fu}, Fu gives an expression for the Euler characteristic of a set with positive reach by means of local topological quantities related to the height function.
+If the set is the excursion of a random field, this approach is of a different nature, as passing Fu's formula to expectations would not lead to an expression depending directly on the field's marginals.

+We also give in Theorem \ref{th:bound-pixel-comp-level-set} a bound on the number of connected components of the excursion of $f$, valid in any dimension, which is finer than just bounding by the number of critical points; we could not locate an equivalent result in the literature.
+This topological estimate is interesting in its own and also applies uniformly to the number of components of 2D-pixel approximations of the excursions of $f$.
+We therefore use it here as a {majoring bound} in the application of Lebesgue's theorem to obtain \eqref{eq:expect-EC-excursion}-\eqref{eq:expect-EC-covariogram}.

-Theorem \ref{th:conditions-random-excursion} actually features a result where $f$ is defined on the whole plane and the level sets of $F$ are observed through a bounded window $W$, as is typically the case for level sets of non-trivial stationary fields, but the intersection with $\partial W$ requires additional notation and care.
-See Theorem \ref{th:stationary-fields} for a result tailored to deal with stationary fields excursions.
-Also, the density hypothesis \textsl{(i)} can be relaxed, in which case one has to study directly the \emph{entanglement points} of $f$'s level sets, see \eqref{eq:bound-Gamma-eps-W}.
+It is likely that the results concerning the planar Euler characteristic could be extended to higher dimensions.
+See for instance \cite{Sva14}, that paves the way to an extension of the results of \cite{LacEC1} to random fields on spaces with arbitrary dimension.
+Also, the uniform bounded density hypothesis is relaxed and allows for the density of the $(d+1)$-tuple $(f(x) ,\partial _{1}f(x),\dots ,\partial _{d}f(x))$ to be arbitrarily large in the neighborhood of $(\lambda ,0,\dots ,0)$.
+Theorem \ref{th:conditions-random-excursion} features a result where $f$ is defined on the whole space and the level sets are observed through a bounded window $W$, as is typically the case for level sets of non-trivial stationary fields, but the intersection with $\partial W$ requires additional notation and care.
+See Theorem \ref{th:stationary-fields} for a result tailored to deal with excursions of stationary fields.

-Theorem \ref{th:gauss-general} is specialised to the case where $f$ is a Gaussian field.
-Under the additional hypotheses that $f$ is stationary and isotropic, we retrieve in Theorem \ref{th:Gauss-stationary} the standard results of \cite{AdlTay07}, assuming only $\mathcal{C}^{1,1}$ regularity.
+Theorem \ref{th:gauss-general} features the case where $f$ is a Gaussian field assuming only $\mathcal{C}^{1,1}$ regularity (classical literature {about random excursions} require $\mathcal{C}^{2}$ Morse fields in dimension $d\geqslant 2$, or $\C^{1}$ fields in dimension $1$).
+Under the additional hypothesis that $f$ is stationary and isotropic, we retrieve in Theorem \ref{th:Gauss-stationary} the classical results of \cite{AdlTay07}.\\